 Camino Le Puy Way: Stage 48 Days & 7 Nights 4.8 Read 4 reviews

-- Wandering through Cahors, the capital of the Lot region and enclosed by the river on three sides
+- The wonderful town of Cahors, the capital of the Lot region

-- Witnessing the Abbey Church of Moissac, included in the World Heritage Site Routes of Santiago de Compostela in France
+- Abbey Church of Moissac, a World UNESCO Heritage Site

-- Exploring the green round hills and historical heritage of the Garonne river plain
+- Green round hills and historical heritage of the Garonne river plain

-- Admiring the finest fortified medieval bridge in Europe, the Pont Valentré
+- Finest fortified medieval bridge in Europe, the Pont Valentré

 What To Expect